 Building this appreciation requires the help of some feel-good visual aids and a message of urgency.
 If the message is all doom and gloom, then people may not want to join the cause.

-The Best Documentaries About Honey Bees at a Glance
+The Best Documentaries About Honey Bees and Beekeeping at a Glance

 - Vanishing of the Bees